junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 A bright red neon sign reads "Winter Quay" hanging on the very top of the building.

-There is barely any light coming out from the windows, with a few of them open.
+There is barely any light coming out from the windows, with the majority of them closed tight and only a handful of them open.
 If he looks close enough, there are people sitting next to the windows, idly looking out.
 He has glimpses of some old people moving sluggishly behind the windows.

-*Not just any apartment building then, an elderly living building.* Dean thinks, instantly feeling a prickle at the back of his neck.
-He doesn't like it, but he can't really tell why, just the usual, hunter's instinct kicking in.
+Not just any apartment building then, an elderly living building.
+Dean thinks, instantly feeling a prickle at the back of his neck.
+He doesn't like it, but he can't really tell why, just the usual hunter's instinct kicking in.
 Something about this building gives him the same feeling whenever they have to go into a haunted house -- the lingering sense of death and a creepy sense of something terribly wrong there.
-The places where most cases happen and people would die.
+The places where most cases happen and people die.
+Talking about heebie jeebies.

 He reaches for the back of his belt automatically, his fingers closing on empty air.
-The damned Grayle and the guards took his gun, of course.
+The damned Grayle and his guards took his gun and phone, of course.
 Dean curses quietly, clenching his fist.

 He doesn't like it -- he's all alone, weapon-less, backup-less, clueless.
 He doesn't know when and where he is, and there is this creepy-looking old people's house waiting for him to enter.
-The opened gate is more like an opening mouth waiting to swallow him in.
+The gate creaks open by itself as Dean looks, like an opening mouth waiting to swallow him in.

 "Standard opening of a B-movie, replacing ketchup with blood.
 Great."
-He murmurs to himself, wondering if there is anywhere he can go instead of stepping into the unquestionable biggest creepy house that looks like trying to invite him in.
+He murmurs to himself, wondering if there is anywhere he can go other than stepping into the unquestionably biggest creepy house that looks like trying to invite him in.

 There is fluttering sound of wings somewhere behind him.
-Dean turns sharply, but he can see nothing but trees jittering in the light wind.
+Dean turns sharply, but he can see nothing but trees jittering in the light breeze.
 The yellow bulbs of the street lamps are only bright enough to light up maybe twenty feet of the road around them.
 Something lurks in the dark shadow.

 Dean turns back to the apartment building.
 The two angel statues standing by the gate have shifted their postures.
 Dean's pretty sure their hands were covering their faces before he turned, and now their hands are lowered, their faces showing.
-Their wings are furled close to their back, both wearing long robes.
+Their wings are furled close to their backs, both wearing long robes.

 "More Weeping Angels."
 He curses, staring at both of them, not daring to blink the slightest.
 "Please don't tell me every single statue in Manhattan is a freaking Weeping Angel."

-The dark night doesn't answer his question, but sends more movement behind his back.
+The dark night doesn't answer his question, only sending more movement behind his back.
 There is no way he'd turn around to check if it's more angel statues shaking the trees or just wind, with the two very adult-looking angels eying hungrily in his direction.

-Walking inside the obvious trap seems to be the option now.
+Walking inside the obvious trap seems to be the only option now.

 Dean mentally calculates the route where he can walk into the gate of the building without looking away from both gatekeeper Angels.
 The conclusion seems to be impossible, but he bets his luck.

 Dean walks toward the gate, feeling his eyes start to sore again.
 He blinks one eye at a time, barely wetting the dried eyes.
 The statues didn't move.

-There are a stretch of stairs leading to the gate, five steps, give or take.
+There is a stretch of stairs leading to the door, five steps, give or take.
 He has to measure the distance with the periphery of his eyes, keeping the focus remain on the statues.
-For the first time, he feels two eyes are too limited. *Why don't human involve to more eyes?* Dean thinks, then he wonders what Cas's "eyes in all directions" look like.
+For the first time, he feels two eyes are not enough.
+He can't help wondering what Cas's "eyes in all directions" look like.

 No way of keeping eyes on both angels now, Dean holds his breath and dashes into the gate, then takes a sharp turn the moment he's inside.
-He gasps as the gatekeeper angels stand right behind his back, face to face with fierce looking expressions.
-Their fingers might only be an inch away from him, if he hadn't run as fast as he ever did in his life.
+He gasps as the gatekeeper angels stand right behind his back, face to face with fierce expressions.
+Their fingertips might only be an inch away from him, if he hadn't run faster than he ever did in his life.

 Dean stares at their faces, and the statues remain still.
 "You are really some ugly sons of bitches, you know that?"
-He spits at the female angel statue with short curl hair.
-He imagines it might supposed to portrait some beautiful, fairy-tale looking, gentle, halo-and-harp style angel, and now, they are all monsters.
+He spits at the female angel statue with short curly hair.
+He imagines it might supposed to portrait some beautiful, fairy-tale looking, gentle, halo-and-harp style angel, and now, they are all nothing but monsters.
 The other male angel looks as strong and fit as Michelangelo's David, his socket deep and chasmal, his nose tall and straight.
 Dean has a weird feeling of familiarity but he can't quite place it.

 He keeps the eye contact with both of them while backing up slowly, pulling one leaf of the door over, then the other, bolting them tight.
-Looking around, he finds a long loose pole by the frame.
-He blocks it on the door handles for good measure.
+Looking around, he spots a long loose pole lying by the doorframe.
+He blockades it on the door handles for good measure.

 Regarding his work, Dean lets out a short relieved breath.